Showing posts with label Pacer. Show all posts

 Shepley Railway Station

-Shepley railway station serves the villages of Shepley and Shelley on the outskirts of Huddersfield, West Yorkshire.
-Opened on the 1st July 1850 by the Lancashire and Yorkshire Railway Company, the line was authorised by an act of parliament on the 30th June 1845 to connect Huddersfield with the Sheffield, Ashton-under-Lyne and Manchester Railway at Penistone.
-The line from Penistone to Manchester passed through the Woodhead tunnels and closed in 1981.
+Shepley railway station serves the charming villages of Shepley and Shelley, nestled on the outskirts of Huddersfield, West Yorkshire.
+Its story began on July 1st, 1850, when it was opened by the Lancashire and Yorkshire Railway Company.
+The line itself was authorized by an act of parliament on June 30th, 1845, with the aim of connecting Huddersfield to the Sheffield, Ashton-under-Lyne, and Manchester Railway at Penistone.
+For those interested in railway history, it's worth noting that the line from Penistone to Manchester, which passed through the iconic Woodhead tunnels, ceased operations in 1981.

-Shepley became a junction station on the 1st September 1879 when the 3.5 mile branch line to Clayton West opened and was known as Shepley and Shelley station during this time.
-The branch closed in 1983 and at the same time much of the Pensitone line was singled, with Shepley keeping it's double track layout only to provide a passing loop between here and Stocksmoor.
+Shepley's role in the railway network grew on September 1st, 1879, when it became a junction station with the opening of a 3.5-mile branch line to Clayton West.
+During this period, it was even known as Shepley and Shelley station.
+However, the branch line closed in 1983, and at the same time, much of the Penistone line was singled.
+Shepley, thankfully, retained its double track layout, providing a crucial passing loop between here and Stocksmoor.

 All the images remain the copyright of Colin Green.